Marfusios/websocket-client/README.md

 There is a built-in reconnection which invokes after 1 minute (default) of not receiving any messages from the server.
 It is possible to configure that timeout via `client.ReconnectTimeoutMs`.
 Also, there is a stream `ReconnectionHappened` which sends information about a type of reconnection.
 However, if you are subscribed to low rate channels, it is very likely that you will encounter that timeout - higher the timeout to a few minutes or call `PingRequest` by your own every few seconds.

-In the case of Bitmex outage, there is a built-in functionality which slows down reconnection requests (could be configured via `communicator.ErrorReconnectTimeoutMs`, the default is 1 minute).
+In the case of remote server outage, there is a built-in functionality which slows down reconnection requests (could be configured via `client.ErrorReconnectTimeoutMs`, the default is 1 minute).

 Beware that you **need to resubscribe to channels** after reconnection happens.
-You should subscribe to `Streams.InfoStream`, `Streams.AuthenticationStream` and send subscriptions requests (see [#12](https://github.com/Marfusios/bitfinex-client-websocket/issues/12) for example).
+You should subscribe to `ReconnectionHappened` stream and send subscriptions requests.

 ### Multi-threading